 Prepare for summer weather comparable to Wisconsin’s with less humidity and more potential for rain.
 Expect temperatures to range between 60-80 degrees average this time of year and bring an umbrella!

-Upon successful completion of this course, students will receive a total of 6 credits for:
+Upon successful completion of this course, undergraduate students will receive a total of 6 credits and graduate students will receive 3 credits for:

 EDUC 330/530, Multiculturalism: Dialogue & Field Experience

 EDUC 320, Racism & Colonialism: Impact on Families & Education